Basque Summer University

-The Basque Summer University (in Basque and officially: Udako Euskal Unibertsitatea, UEU) is a university institution created in 1973, which offers university courses in collaboration with the University of the Basque Country, Mondragon University, Public University of Navarra, the University of Pau and Pays de l'Adour in Bayonne, and Basque Wikipedia.
+The Basque Summer University (in Basque and officially: Udako Euskal Unibertsitatea, UEU) is an educational institution created in 1973 for the promotion of the Basque language at the university level.
+It offers courses, congresses and seminars on a variety of specialised subjects, as well as online postgraduate studies in Basque, in collaboration with several universities and institutions (such as the University of the Basque Country, Mondragon University, Public University of Navarra, and the University of Pau and Pays de l'Adour).
+It also publishes specialised academic journals and books, and provides digital services related to university-level education and research in Basque.

 The UEU has its headquarters in the Palace of Markeskua (Eibar).
-Although its name is the Basque Summer University (Udako Euskal Unibertsitatea, UEU), the institution offers university courses year-round, not just in the summer.
-It is currently a non-profit organisation and in 1990 it was recognised as a public utility organisation because it promotes general interest in the field of research, learning, and dissemination, mainly at university level, through the many pedagogical and cultural services it provides.
+Although it is called the Basque Summer University, due to the fact that it mainly organised summer courses in its early years, it now works all year round.
+It is currently a non-profit organisation, recognised as a public utility entity by the Basque Government since 1990.

 History

 Background: No university education in Basque until 1972

 After examining the continuing historical regression of the geographical environment where Basque was spoken, the linguist Wilhem von Humboldt predicted in 1809 that this language might disappear in less than a century from the list of living languages.

 The social, economic, political and cultural processes set in motion by industrialisation and liberalism during the 19th century led to an even greater decline in Basque.
 As a fact, it suffices to say that Basque remained on the margin of the school, where even its use became forbidden.

 Among the initiatives that emerged in the 20th century to deal with the risk of the disappearance of Basque are the creation of the Society of Basque Studies and the Royal Academy of the Basque Language (Euskaltzaindia) in 1919 and the creation of Ikastolas (schools in Basque), initially in the 1930s and later in the 1960s.